thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

   /*[/]*/
 ```

-That alert in the code above will be shown when the template is open
+That alert in the code above will be shown when the template is open statically
-statically --because it is 100% valid JavaScript--, and also when the template is
+-- because it is 100% valid JavaScript --, and also when the template is run if
-run if the user is an admin.
-It is completely equivalent to:
+the user is an admin.
+It is equivalent to:

 ```
   [# th:if="${user.admin}"]
      alert('Welcome admin');
   [/]
 ```

-...which is actually the code to which the initial version is converted during template parsing.
+...which is actually the code to which the initial version is converted during
+template parsing.

-Note however that wrapping elements in comments does not clean the lines they live in (to the
+Note however that wrapping elements in comments does not clean the lines they
-right until a `;` is found) as inlined output expressions do.
-That behaviour is reserved for
+live in (to the right until a `;` is found) as inlined output expressions do.
-inlined output expressions only.
+That behaviour is reserved for inlined output expressions only.

-So Thymeleaf 3.0 allows the development of **complex JavaScript scripts and CSS style sheets
+So Thymeleaf 3.0 allows the development of **complex JavaScript scripts and CSS
-in the form of natural templates**, valid both as a *prototype* and as a *working template*.
+style sheets in the form of natural templates**, valid both as a *prototype* and
+as a *working template*.

-14 Some more Pages for our Grocery
+14 Some more pages for our grocery
 ==================================

 Now we know a lot about using Thymeleaf, we can add some new pages to our